 Bannock was a key part of the indigenous people’s diets.
 It’s a sweet bread that is constantly being reinvented and changed with a variety of toppings.
 If you love bagels, the Montreal-style bagels are denser, hand-rolled, boiled in honey water, and baked in wood-fired ovens.
 The delicious bread is then topped with poppy or sesame seeds.

 Finally, maple syrup is possibly Canada’s most famous food or condiment.
 Maple syrup is featured in cuisine throughout the country.
 One beloved dish is the tire d’érable sur la neige.
-The dish is made by pouring hot maple syrup over snow where it then hardens into a taffy-like texture and is then stuck on popsicle sticks.
+The dish is made by pouring hot maple syrup over snow, hardening it into a taffy-like texture that’s then stuck on popsicle sticks.

 As much as eating all day sounds nice, you may also be interested to experience the nightlife and go out for drinks.
 Canada is full of bars that all have their own unique vibe and scene.
 A few of the most popular bars include Bar Raval in Toronto, The Keefer Bar in Vancouver, and Coldroom in Montreal.

 With such an immense country, there are a lot of cities that tourists are eager to visit.
 Here, we will give you a brief overview of the most popular city destinations throughout Canada.

 Ottawa is Canada’s capital city and a popular destination among tourists because of its blend of cultures.
 The city is located on the border with Québec, which means that English and French are spoken on the streets.
 Ottawa is also home to a variety of national sites and famous landmarks like the Rideau Canal.

 Art culture is dominant here so there are many world-class galleries and museums.
 A few popular attractions include Parliament Hill, which has neo-gothic architecture and is the home of Canada’s legislature.
 The city is deeply ingrained in war history, as well, and many sites are open to visitors.